tmatthewsjr97/Portfolio-Projects/README.md

   The Nashville housing dataset is a classic example set of data to show off data cleaning skills in SQL.
 Here I was able to combine Excel with SQL Server to comb through the data, clean it, and format it so that it's ready for a detailed and insightful analysis.
 You can see how I did all this right<a href = "https://github.com/timguy1997/Portfolio-Projects/blob/main/sql/Finished%20NashvilleHousing%20Data%20Cleaning%20Project%203-02-2024.sql"> here</a>.

+### MYSQL Data Analysis of Contrived Hospital Dataset
+   In this first SQL script I explore emergency room throughput, hospital demographics, and blood pressure data to draw insight about a fabricated hospital dataset.
+Having no access to pertinent and sensitive information, I believe being able to showcase my ability to gain insights is the next best thing.
+You can take it a look at it<a href = "https://github.com/tmatthewsjr97/Portfolio-Projects/blob/main/sql/Healthcare%20SQL%20Analysis%20I"> here</a>.

+I then went on to explore cost of care and different aspects of hospital procedures in my next script.
+These were both a continuation of the same EDA, but I split them up to make them somewhat more presentable.
+You can look at part II <a href = "https://github.com/tmatthewsjr97/Portfolio-Projects/blob/main/sql/Healthcare%20SQL%20Analysis%20II"> here</a>.

 ## Tableau Visualizations and Dashboards
 ------------------------------------------------------